 Qatar's economic strength, despite the difficulties and negative economic impacts of covid-19, remains strong.
-Further, and despite a fall in revenues, the production of hydrocarbon remains to be a significant definer of the country's economy.
-Qatar's recent decision to scale up LNG production is among the major strides the energy sector made in 2019, which will help Qatar consolidate its position as the world's top transhipper and producer of LNG.7
+Further, and despite a fall in revenues, the production of hydrocarbon remains a significant definer of the country's economy.
+Qatar's decision in 2019 to scale up LNG production is among the major strides the energy sector has made, and it has positively benefited its economy.
+Qatar continues to aim to become the world's top transhipper and producer of LNG.9

 While 2020 was a difficult economic year globally, Qatar was able to continue to hold onto its position as the number one global LNG exporter.
 10 The discovery of North Field (a natural gas field) in 2013 has been a significant factor in Qatar's economic growth.
-North Field lies off the north-east shore of the Qatar peninsula and covers an area of more than 6,000 square kilometres, equivalent to about half the land area of the State of Qatar.
-It holds approximately 900 trillion cubic feet of natural gas (roughly 10 per cent of the world's known reserves), and the gas produced is processed to produce LNG, gas-to-liquids, natural gas liquids and other gas-related industries, in addition to pipeline gas for export.8 The first gas is expected to be produced by the end of 2023, which ties in with Qatar's National Vision 2030 for more sustainable development by 2030.9
+North Field lies off the north-east shore of the Qatar peninsula and covers an area of more than 6,000 square kilometres, equivalent to about half the land area of the state of Qatar.
+It holds approximately 900 trillion cubic feet of natural gas (roughly 10 per cent of the world's known reserves), and the gas produced is processed to produce LNG, gas-to-liquids, natural gas liquids and other gas-related industries, in addition to pipeline gas for export.11 The first gas is expected to be produced by the end of 2023, which ties in with Qatar's National Vision 2030 for more sustainable development by 2030.12

 On 8 February 2021, Qatar Gas awarded a US$13 billion contract for the main package of the first phase of its North Field expansion megaproject to a consortium of Japan's Chiyoda Corporation and France-based Technip Energies.13 This is considered to be the biggest single engineering, procurement and construction contract ever awarded in the region.
-The North Field expansion will increase Qatar's LNG production capacity from 77 million tonnes per annum (Mtpa) to 110Mtpa, which accounts for an LNG production capacity increase of approximately 43 per cent.10 Qatar expects to produce 126Mtpa of LNG by 2027, an increase of about 64 per cent.11 The expansion is considered one of the world's largest and one of the energy sector's most lucrative projects.12
+The North Field expansion will increase Qatar's LNG production capacity from 77 million tonnes per annum (Mtpa) to 110Mtpa, which accounts for an LNG production capacity increase of approximately 43 per cent.14 Qatar expects to produce 126Mtpa of LNG by 2027, an increase of about 64 per cent.15 The expansion is considered one of the world's largest and one of the energy sector's most lucrative projects.16

 The slowdown of hydrocarbon growth is attributable to the large expansion of extraction and the processing of these resources coming to an end.
-This is part of the evolution of Qatar's hydrocarbon sector, as it moves from a phase of expansion into one of mature stability and lower growth.
+Part of the evolution of Qatar's hydrocarbon sector is Qatar's transfer from a phase of expansion into one of mature stability and lower growth.
 This is something that has been articulated in the Second National Development Strategy as Qatar aims to move to a less volatile and more sustainable economy.
-Although this is the long-term ambition and Qatar has reduced the rate of growth of its LNG exports in previous years, it also wants to ensure that revenue from these industries remains as high as possible so as to continue developing infrastructure for the World Cup in 2022 and to meet Qatar's National Vision by 2030.13
+Although this is the long-term ambition and Qatar has reduced the rate of growth of its LNG exports in previous years, it also wants to ensure that revenue from these industries remains as high as possible so as to continue developing infrastructure for the World Cup in 2022 and to meet Qatar's National Vision by 2030.17

-Growth in manufacturing, construction and financial services has pushed up the non-hydrocarbon sectors, which now account for just over half of Qatar's nominal GDP.14 Qatar's GDP contracted 1.4 per cent in the fourth quarter of 2019 over the previous quarter.
-Oil and gas extraction accounts for more than 50 per cent of GDP, 85 per cent of export earnings and 70 per cent of government revenues.15 Although much of the impetus and investment in infrastructure has been led by central government, Qatar is seeking to attract more private investment in forthcoming years, as shown in the Second Qatar National Strategy.
+In terms of the makeup of Qatar's economy, oil and gas extraction accounts for more than 50 per cent of GDP, 85 per cent of export earnings and 70 per cent of government revenues.23 Although much of the impetus and investment in infrastructure has been led by the central government, Qatar is seeking to attract more private investment in forthcoming years, as shown in the Second Qatar National Strategy.

 The main public projects that the government is currently undertaking include:

-- Qatar Integrated Rail: a new US$40 billion railway and metro system, including urban metro, high-speed passenger railway and freight line;
+- Qatar Integrated Railway: a new US$40 billion railway and metro system, including urban metro, high-speed passenger railway and freight line;

 - New Port: design and construction of food security facilities and warehouses valued at US$439 billion;

-- Bul Hanine Oilfield Redevelopment: the US$11 billion Qatar Petroleum project to boost crude oil production in Qatar through new facilities expected to double the capacity of the oil field;
+- Bul Hanine Oilfield redevelopment: the US$11 billion Qatar Petroleum project to boost crude oil production in Qatar through new facilities, which is expected to double the capacity of the Oilfield;

-- North Field Expansion: the $35 billion project, which will increase Qatar's LNG production by approximately 43 per cent;
+- North Field expansion: a US$35 billion project that will increase Qatar's LNG production by approximately 43 per cent;

-- Al Kharasaah Solar Photovoltaic Power project: the $462.3 million project with a net capacity of 800 megawatts will reduce 26 million tonnes of CO2 during the project's lifetime; and
+- Al Kharasaah solar photovoltaic power project: a US$462.3 million project with a net capacity of 800 megawatts, which will reduce 26 million tonnes of CO2 during the project's lifetime; and

-Of these projects, Qatar Integrated Rail is perhaps the most significant, in terms of its size both financially and from an engineering perspective.
-It is understood to be one of the largest civil engineering projects under way in the world, 21 of the world's largest tunnel boring machines on its underground metro development were used for the construction of the tunnels and stations of the initial phase of the Doha Metro with 103 kilometres of the railway constructed.23 The metro system will be built in two phases: the first will see the construction of three of the four lines (Red, Gold and Green) and 37 stations.24 These metro lines opened to the public on 10 December 2019.25
+Of these projects, Qatar Integrated Railway is perhaps the most significant in terms of its size both financially and from an engineering perspective.
+It is understood to be one of the largest civil engineering projects underway in the world: 21 of the world's largest tunnel boring machines on its underground metro development were used for the construction of the tunnels and stations of the initial phase of the Doha Metro, with 103 kilometres of the Railway constructed.31 The metro system will be built in two phases: the first will see the construction of three of the four lines (red, gold and green) and 37 stations.32 These metro lines opened to the public on 10 December 2019.33

-The future phases involve an expansion of phase one, initially with the introduction of an additional line (Blue) and the expansion of the existing ones, with more than 72 additional stations connecting the capital and the suburbs of Doha.
+The future phases involve an expansion of phase one, initially with the introduction of an additional line (blue) and the expansion of the existing ones, with more than 72 additional stations connecting the capital and the suburbs of Doha.
 The first expansion is due to be completed by 2026.34 The first phase of the Lusail Light Railway project was completed in November 2020.35

 All these projects are being funded directly or indirectly by the government.
 Qatar is committed to addressing growing demand for public services, and in doing so it is seeking innovative ways in which to deliver infrastructure.
 Qatar has recently turned its attention towards the private sector as a potential partner in developing infrastructure.
-To help achieve the objectives of encouraging wider private sector participation in developing Qatar's economy, the Government of Qatar has adopted a PPP programme for public infrastructure projects.28 Implementing projects through PPP is a continuation of Qatar's efforts to increase the participation of the private sector in development projects and to support projects connected to the Qatar National Vision 2030 and the FIFA World Cup 2022.29 While several PPP projects have already been launched in Qatar, studies show that having a well-defined PPP policies and legal framework is crucial to the success of implementing PPP initiatives.30 It is possible that this move has been prompted by the enactment of new PPP legislation in Dubai in November 2015.
-Qatar has announced tenders for the development of eight new schools (by Ashghal, the Qatari public works authority) following the PPP model.
+To help achieve the objectives of encouraging wider private sector participation in developing Qatar's economy, the government has adopted a public-private partnership (PPP) programme for public infrastructure projects.36 Implementing projects through a PPP is a continuation of Qatar's efforts to increase the participation of the private sector in development projects and to support projects connected to the Qatar National Vision 2030 and the FIFA World Cup 2022.37 While several PPP projects have already been launched in Qatar, studies show that having well-defined PPP policies and legal framework are crucial to the success of implementing PPP initiatives.38 It is possible that this move has been prompted by the enactment of new PPP legislation in Dubai in November 2015.
+Qatar has announced tenders for the development of eight new schools (by Ashghal) following the PPP model.
 Expressions of interest were submitted by potential sponsors in the first quarter of 2019.

 The remainder of this chapter concentrates on forthcoming government-funded projects rather than project financing.
 The deadlines for delivery of many of the projects referred to above were set in December 2010, when Qatar succeeded in its bid to host the 2022 FIFA World Cup.
-Most of this infrastructure is promised and necessary for that event, some have been delivered already.
+Most of this infrastructure is promised and necessary for that event, some of which has already been delivered.
 Meeting the deadlines will be very challenging given the covid-19 pandemic and the global decline of prices in 2020.
 However, the projects relating to the health and education sectors are part of the Qatar National Strategy, which aims for a greater standard of living for its citizens while maintaining the importance of sustainability.